-Inventories at the end of the reporting period are measured at the lower of cost or net realizable value, after deducting any write-downs.
-Net realizable value is the estimated selling price in the basic course of business less the estimated costs of completion and the estimated costs necessary to make the sale.
+At the end of the reporting period inventories are stated at the lower of cost and net realizable value, less impairment losses.
+Net realizable value is the estimated selling price in the ordinary course of business, less the estimated costs of completion and selling expenses.

-The cost of inventories is based on the first-in first-out principle.
+Cost of inventories is based on the FIFO principle.